 Contact VisaConnect's specialist Consultants, together with our partner Malta Lawyers, in 2020, for advice and assistance with an application for the Malta Individual Investor Programme to obtain Malta Citizenship and a Malta EU Passport!
 Maltese Citizenship allows the applicant and their family to live, work,

 and study on the incredible island of Malta through an investment in Malta Property (Real Estate) and financial contribution!

 Why apply for Citizenship by Investment, in Malta?

-- Visa FREE Travel - Travel visa-free to 168 countries, including the EU, US, UK and Canada.
+- Visa FREE Travel - According to the Global Passport Index (2019), the Maltese passport ranks 4th in terms of travel freedom.
+Travel visa-free to 182 countries, including the EU, US, UK and Canada.